vim-advent-calendar/ideas/djmoch-tag-vims-it.md

 being extendable via regular expressions placed into a `.ctags` file, but the drawback of not having been updated since 2009.
-Another increasingly popular option is [Universal Ctags][uc], which functions as a drop-in replacement for Exuberant Ctags, but is very much actively maintained.
+Another increasingly popular option is [Universal Ctags][uc], which functions as a drop-in replacement for Exuberant Ctags and is actively maintained.
 I've had good luck with both.

-# Manually generating tags files
+Tags files and the tools that generate them have a long history alongside advanced text editors.
+The history-of-computing nerd in me likes knowing that I'm using the same tool programmers have used since the early days of BSD Unix.
+It's also a testament to how strong of a solution they provide that folks are still using them 40 years later.

+## Generating `tags` Files

+### Manually

 When we speak of manually generating tags files, we're talking about using any one of the aforementioned tags utilities to generate the tags file.
 If you're the type of person who takes pleasure in at least understanding how to do things from the command line, you should consult the manual page for your selected tags utility.

-# Automatically generating tags files (git hooks, plugins, etc.)
+Take special note of the flags necessary to recurse through all of the subdirectories if you want to generate a tags file for an entire project in one shot.

+### Automatically

-Sure, you can always use your ctags utility of generate your tags files from the command line, but that's a heck of a lot of back and forth between your text editor and your shell, and I doubt anyone who tries to do that will enjoy the experience for long.
-So let's generate them automatically.
+You can always use your ctags utility of generate your tags files from the command line, but that's a heck of a lot of back and forth between your text editor and your shell, and I doubt anyone who tries to do that will enjoy the experience for long.
+So let's look at ways to generate them automatically.

-If you only every see yourself using tags files with Vim, then maybe a plugin will interest you.
+If you only ever see yourself using tags files with Vim, then maybe a plugin will interest you.
 I used [Gutentags][gt] for a long time, and found it "just works" as advertised.
 It has sane defaults, but lots of opportunities to customize its behavior, which you'll see if you visit